sithyrys522/dndBlogTwo/README.md

 ### Planned additions as I learn
 - A database to handle posts (Likely Mongo)
 - Heroku or DO when I push this version live
-- Something to automate deployment because I'm lazy
+- Something to automate deployment because I'm lazy (likely to be a lot of git hooks)
-- Something to aid in documenting this so I don't forget anything
+- Something to aid in documenting this so I don't forget anything (For now, the built in wiki of the repo and tons of issues in the tracker)